sdesalas/paranoid/README.md

 Paranoid is a cross-platform app for running automated tests.

-It is written using node-webkit, with PhantomJS as its core testing engine.
+It is written using node-webkit, with PhantomJS as its core scripting engine.

 ### Simplified Syntax